Multiorbital singlet pairing and $d+d$ superconductivity: Introduction

 The remainder of the paper is organized as follows.
-We begin Sec.~\ref{Sec:II} by discussing some of the most relevant general properties of non-trivial matrix pairing in the context of the Fe-based SCs.
-We subsequently define the $s \tau_{3}$ pairing, and discuss the unusual properties of this state and show how it can be stabilized in an $s$- to $d$-wave degeneracy regime in Sec.~\ref{Sec:IIb}.
-We also support our discussion with numerical results for realistic models of the Fe-based SCs.
-In Sec.~\ref{Sec:IIc}, we consider \enst in the band basis and illustrate how it is analogous to \enhe-B. In Sec.~\ref{Sec:III}, we contrast the multiband $d+d$ intra- and inter-band pairing state with the single-band $d + i d$ pairing state, and argue that these two cases are the analogues of \enhe B and A. We show how they can be stabilized in a $t-J_{1}-J_{2}$ model.
-In Sec.~\ref{Sec:IV}, we extend the notion of non-trivial orbital structure beyond the Fe-based compounds by discussing a candidate analogous to $s\tau_{3}$ for the heavy-fermion SC CeCu$_{2}$Si$_{2}$.
-We summarize our results and discuss their implications in Sec.~\ref{Sec:Cncl}.
-In Appendix~\ref{Sec:Appn_A}, for completeness, we outline the role of the matrix-pairing functions in the various phases of superfluid \enhe, where spin here provides the analogue of the orbital DOF.
+We begin subsection ~\ref{Sec:A} of our results by discussing some of the most relevant general properties of non-trivial matrix pairing in the context of the Fe-based SCs.
+We subsequently define the $s \tau_{3}$ pairing, and discuss the unusual properties of this state and show how it can be stabilized in an $s$- to $d$-wave degeneracy regime .
+We also support our discussion with numerical results for the pertinent five-orbital models of the Fe-based SCs.
+Furthermore , we consider \enst in the band basis and illustrate how it is analogous to \enhe-B. In subsection ~\ref{Sec:B}, we contrast the multiband $d+d$ intra- and inter-band pairing state with the single-band $d + i d$ pairing state, and argue that these two cases are the analogues of \enhe B and A. We show how they can be stabilized in a $t-J_{1}-J_{2}$ model.
+In subsection ~\ref{Sec:C} , we extend the notion of non-trivial orbital structure beyond the Fe-based compounds by discussing a candidate analogous to $s\tau_{3}$ for the heavy-fermion SC CeCu$_{2}$Si$_{2}$.
+In order to clearly see these results, we also present the irreducible representations of the $D_{4h}$ point group in the context of CeCu$_{2}$Si$_{2}$.
+The Methods section contains additional accounts of the numerical results which support the stability of \enst pairing for the alkaline Fe-selenides.
+We also discuss the $t-J$ model and its solutions which illustrate the case of $d+\text{i}d$ pairing.
+Additional important aspects of matrix pairing are discussed in the Supplementary Notes.
+There, for completeness, we outline the role of the matrix-pairing functions in the various phases of superfluid \enhe, where spin provides the analogue of the orbital DOF.
 We highlight the lessons we believe can be applied to the case of multiorbital pairing in unconventional SCs.
-In Appendix~\ref{Sec:Appn_B}, we illustrate how $s$- and $d$-wave states can coexist without breaking either PG or TR-symmetries via a general Landau-Ginzburg analysis.
-Appendix~\ref{Sec:Appn_C} contains an additional account of the numerical results which support the stability of \enst pairing for the alkaline Fe-selenides.
-In Appendix~\ref{Sec:Appn_D}, we discuss the $t-J$ model and its solution which illustrates the case of $d+id$ pairing.
-Appendix~\ref{Sec:Appn_E} contains a brief review of the $D_{4h}$ PG and its irreducible representations.
+In addition, we illustrate how $s$- and $d$-wave states can coexist without breaking either PG or TR-symmetries via a general Landau-Ginzburg analysis.
+The band-basis representation of \enst pairing and an illustration of the effects of damping on Bogoliubov-de Gennes (BdG) quasiparticles are also presented in the Supplementary Notes.